Do you need a professional snagging survey?

 However, the providers of warranties for new builds, such as those offered by the National House Building Council, although they provide a dispute resolution service, insist that developers be given 8 weeks to solve defects.

-This puts matter on the same level with most other matters related to buying and selling property, where caveat emptor – or ‘let the buyer beware’ – is the guiding principle.
-This gives even more reason for a new build buyer to hire a chartered surveyor to carry out a survey.
+This puts matters on the same level as most other matters related to buying and selling property, where ‘let the buyer beware’ is the guiding principle.
+Essentially, the buyer purchases at their own risk.
+This gives even more reason for a newly built buyer to hire a surveyor to carry out a survey.

 Snagging Survey Cost

-We have local RICS surveyors throughout England and provide:
+We have local RICS snagging surveyors throughout England and provide:

 Frequently Asked Questions